skwh/NationsAndRanks/README.md

 NationsAndRanks
 ===============

-A Bukkit Plugin for creating Nations, Guilds and Ranks
+A Bukkit Plugin for creating Nations, Guilds and Ranks (still in development)